 Leadership Cohorts to Strengthen the Soul and Structure of Congregational Life

 Across the country, congregational leaders are navigating a landscape marked by complexity, urgency, and opportunity.
 Too often, clergy and lay leaders are stretched thin—carrying the weight of their communities without the structures, partnerships, or support systems that leadership demands.
-These three distinct but complementary cohort experiences are designed to meet that need.
+These four distinct but complementary cohort experiences are designed to meet that need.
 Each offers a practical, purpose-driven approach to building leadership capacity—whether by identifying and nurturing new lay leaders, transforming lifeless committees into joyful and effective teams, or aligning senior leadership around shared purpose and collaboration.
+Here is an example of the accessible and actionable frameworks for scouting and cultivating leaders.
 Whether you're looking to deepen your bench, invigorate your teamwork, or foster alignment across your leadership, these experiences will help you strengthen the spiritual and organizational foundations of your community.

 Identifying and Developing Engaged Leaders